signalogic/SigSRF_SDK/mediaTest_readme.md

 In the second example, the child streams contain early media (ring tones), which appear as "rectangular bursts" in the above waveform display.
 To play stream group output audio click on the :arrow_forward: button.

 In the above displays, note the "Max Delta" stat.
 This is an indicator of both audio quality and real-time performance; any deviation from the specified ptime (in this case 20 msec) is problematic.
 SigSRF [pktlib](#user-content-pktlib) and  [streamlib](#user-content-streamlib) module processing prioritize stability of this metric, as well as accurate time-alignment of individual stream contributors relative to each other.
+For information on using Wireshark to analyze audio quality, see [Analyzing Packet Media in Wireshark](#user-content-analyzingpacketmediawireshark).

 mediaMin also generates [stream group](#user-content-streamgroups) output .wav files and individual contributor .wav files, which may be needed depending on the application (but should not be used to authenticate audio quality, see [Audio Quality Notes](#user-content-audioqualitynotes) below).